 Worship Service: Families and youth are given an opportunity to serve in multiple roles in worship and Wednesday Vespers through service as acolytes, crucifers, servers, bell ringers, and ushers.
 More opportunities can present themselves throughout the year.

-ELCA Youth Gathering: Youth who are in 8th through 12th grade are encouraged to come to the ELCA Youth Gathering in Houston, TX on June 27-July 1, 2018.
-The Each day youth and adult leaders will gather in NRG Stadium to hear the day’s Scripture text articulated by engaging speakers and Christian musicians, as well as stimulating video and interpretive dance.
-During the middle of the day, congregational groups will participate in a three-day activity rotation that includes a day of service in the Houston metropolitan area, a day of exploratory learning with other groups from their synod, and a day of interactive learning in the Convention Center.
+ELCA Youth Gathering: Youth who are in 8th through 12th grade are encouraged to come to the ELCA Youth Gathering in Minneapolis on June 29 – July 3, 2021.
+The Each day youth and adult leaders will gather to hear the day’s Scripture text articulated by engaging speakers and Christian musicians, as well as stimulating video and interpretive dance.
+During the middle of the day, congregational groups will participate in a three-day activity rotation that includes a day of service in the city, a day of exploratory learning with other groups from their synod, and a day of interactive learning in the Convention Center.
+Last ELCA Youth Gathering brought over 31,000 youth and adults to Houston, TX.

 Germany Trip: Youth have an opportunity to travel to Germany during spring break once every two years.
 The days are framed by morning and evening prayer in historic churches where Luther lived and taught.
 Throughout each day there are all kinds of options ranging from recreation and service to history, art and hands-on in-person learning and fellowship.
 Day trips are offered to Eisleben, Wartburg Castle in Eisenach, Erfurt, Dresden, Berlin, Wittenberg, and Leipzig.
 Highlights of the trip include staying overnight Augustinian Monetary in Erfurt where Luther studied, visiting Wittenberg to see the famous door where Luther nailed the 95 Theses, white water rafting in Leipzig, Wartburg Castle Tours in Eisenach, staying with host families in Leizpig, and so much more.